pangeo-data/pangeo-openeo-BiDS-2023/README.md

 **Part-2: OpenEO**

-- 11:00 Getting started with OpenEO (15 minutes)
+- 11:00 Getting started with OpenEO
-- 11:15 Accessing data with OpenEO (25 minutes)
+- 11:15 Finding Data, Running first graphs, difference to client-side processing
-- 11:40 Processing data with OpenEO (30 minutes)
+- 11:45 Integrate custom code into your workflow using User Defined Functions
-- 12:10 Working with data cubes with OpenEO (20 minutes)
+- 12:15 Feedback Block
 - 12:30 Lunch

 **Part-3: Unlocking the Power of Space Data with Pangeo & OpenEO**